go101/golds/README.md

 * "go/doc": doc.Examples(...)
 * sort packages by importedBy
 * click "type" keyword to show the source of a type.
+* net/http: var ErrUnexpectedTrailer *ProtocolError
+  - not only list values of T, also *T, []T, ...

 * revert: needCheckUpdate := d > time.Hour*24*30 || true